+NZ IFRS 15 'Revenue from Contracts with Customers' introduces a single model for the recognition of revenue based on when control of goods and services transfers to a customer.
+It does not apply to financial instruments or insurance contracts.
 NZ IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Branch is assessing the potential impact on the financial statements resulting from the application of NZ IFRS 15.
+There will be no impact to the Branch's financial statements resulting from the application of this standard.